orstavik/JoiComponents/book/chapter7_style/styleCallback/6_Pattern_CssCoordinatorAttribute.md

 HTML attributes can be used to control the inner CSS of a web component in almost the exact same as CSS classes.
 Instead of assigning a named CSS class to the host element, an HTML attribute is assigned.
+The simplest and most efficient way to use HTML attributes to control style is to have **CSS rules inside the shadowDOM be activated/deactivated by an HTML attribute on the `host` element**.

 ## Demo: `<blue-blue>` with attributable `night-mode`